 Perhaps popularity is the barrier for entry in this new world of music?
-It’s nearly impossible to remember a time before Beyonce was Sasha Fierce, and the minute-to-minute evolution or from some vantage points, oversaturation, from fragrances to brands of tennis shoes.
-It seems the opposite can hold true as well, Iggy Azalea had superstardom within reach but repeated public displays of sheer ignorance left her on the outside looking in.
+It’s nearly impossible to remember a time before Beyonce was Sasha Fierce, and the minute-by-minute evolution or from some vantage points, oversaturation by artists via fragrances or brands of tennis shoes.
+It seems the opposite can hold true as well… Iggy Azalea had superstardom nearly within reach, but repeated public displays of sheer ignorance left her on the outside looking in.

-But it was Spotify’s Discover Weekly that put the tunes off of E•MO•TION on my radar in the first place.
+It was Spotify’s Discover Weekly that put the tunes off of E•MO•TION on my radar in the first place.
 To circle back to Byrne’s theory, he is right–my multiple and continued streams of that record didn’t do much to secure Jepsen’s financial future.
-But it is what made me dive headfirst into buying her album on release day, securing the wristband that allowed me to meet the lyrical maestro in person.
+But it is what made me dive headfirst into buying her album on release day, securing the wristband that allowed us to meet the lyrical maestro in person.

 When Carly Rae Jepsen wrote the list of whom she wanted to work with for E•MO•TION, she pulled across genres, and it showed.
 Perhaps E•MO•TION was there to prove a point.
 If Kiss is what she could do with two months, it’s no surprise that she could put forward a masterful effort with two years’ notice.

-It’s all quite delicate and Carly Rae Jepsen fills that space perfectly.
+The new, uncharted waters of performance seem made for Carly Rae Jepsen.
 The 30-year-old is the bridge to all of the things people our age and our parents say they miss about music.

-But maybe you won’t listen because she sang that damn “Call Me Maybe.”
+Maybe you are not listening because she sang “Call Me Maybe.”

 I think it’s time to reconsider.

-As I revisit E•MO•TION again for this piece, with the incredible companion piece of E•MO•TION Side B, there’s now a 25 song solar system full of line crossing, desperation, near deal-closing and the high and low tides of desire.
+As I revisit E•MO•TION again for this piece, now with the incredible companion piece of E•MO•TION Side B, and a new song of summer, “Cut to the Feeling,” there’s now a 25-song galaxy full of line crossing, longing, desperation, near deal-closing and the high and low tides of desire.

-Some of the pieces I read after the third record dropped described it as “buzzworthy” and “surprising.”
-Her consistency is surprising only if you, like me four years ago, were not paying attention.
+Some of the pieces I read after her last record dropped described it as “buzzworthy” and “surprising.”
+But her consistency is only surprising if you, like me four years ago, were not paying attention.

 What makes Carly Rae Jepsen different isn’t the timing OR the tunes, it’s the frailty that her music is wrought with.
 The vulnerability, the sacrifice, the humanity continues to be a central theme.
-There’s a chance that this could be wrong, that this isn’t the right person for you, that this isn’t a once in a lifetime love affair.
+She is living–we are too.
+There’s a chance that all of this could be wrong, that this isn’t the right person for you, that this isn’t a once-in-a-lifetime love affair.
 And depending on the day, she’s probably right.

 It’s never a simple web that CRJ weaves.

-There’s a nuanced risk involved, almost like the risk one takes openly admitting to being a Jepson fan—it’s the guiltiest pleasure and worth every penny.
+There’s a nuanced risk involved, almost like the risk of openly admitting to being a Jepson fan/stan—it’s a guilty pleasure that’s worth every penny.